Rehab visits are child's play at Children's

 Your initial call to the clinic may take 5-10 minutes to help us gather information for the appointment and to complete pre-registration.
 When you call, please have this information ready: reason for appointment, primary physician name and clinic, insurance information and your availability for an appointment.
 We will work with your physician to get a medical order for the services requested.

-Kids get more out of rehab when therapists, parents and patients work together as a team.
+Kids get more out of rehab when the physiatrist, therapists, parents and patients work together as a team.
 Just as a sports team practices before a big game, you and your child can prepare for your first visit, which may have been referred by your pediatrician or because of a hospital stay.

 Warm up by gathering all your facts.
 These are some questions to ask:

 With the facts in hand, talk with your child about what to expect at the visit and how it will help.
 Before the visit, talk about it with your child.
 With younger kids, it may also help to draw pictures (stick figures work just fine!).
 Or act out the upcoming visit with a stuffed animal as the patient.
 Or a relevant picture book may be worth a thousand words.
 (Children's has compiled a great list of suggested reading for kids.)

 To help us complete initial paperwork and concentrate on your child's care, it's best to arrive about 15 minutes before your scheduled appointment.
 That way, we can zip through the registration and insurance process (remember to bring your insurance card and co-pay) and concentrate on what's most important to us — talking with you and taking great care of your child.

 If you received a questionnaire in the mail, please complete it in advance.
 Don't forget to mail it back or bring it with you.
 You'll also need any pertinent medical records.

 Once therapy is under way, teamwork is still the key to success.
 We're always happy to share our playbook with you.
 You're encouraged to watch or sometimes even take part in treatment sessions.
 That way, you'll have a better understanding of what your child's treatment entails.